CRClothier/hello-rails-back-end/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-*User suggested greetings* - create API endpoint for user suggested greetings to be submitted and added to the greetings list.
+*User suggested greetings* - create  an API endpoint for user suggested greetings to be submitted and added to the greetings list.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>